hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 # Model

 We define and compare two models and the parameters which govern them.
-Ethereum main-net is taken as a base for calculations, this can with a change of parameters can be extrapolated to any other network.
+Ethereum's production cluster is taken as a base for calculations, this can with a change of parameters can be extrapolated to any other network.
 - Single Cluster:  This behaves as the current ethereum main-net.
 - Multiple Clusters: We take multiple ethereum alike clusters which run alongside a main ethereum cluster.They are their